scellecs/morpeh/README.md

 * `MORPEH_DISABLE_COMPONENT_DISPOSE` Define to disable component disposing feature.
 Will be set by framework:
 * `MORPEH_BURST` Determine if Burst is enabled, and framework has enabled Native API.
+* `MORPEH_GENERATE_ALL_EXTENDED_IDS` to generate `ExtendedComponentId` for all components even outside of Unity Editor.

 ####  🌍️ World Plugins

 Sometimes you need to make an automatic plugin for the world.
-Add some systems, make a custom game loop, or automatic serialization.
+Add some systems, make a custom game loop, or create your own automatic serialization.
 World plugins are great for this.

 To do this, you need to declare a class that implements the IWorldPlugin interface.